hashbangcode/vlad-docs/usage/installation.md

     sudo pip install paramiko PyYAML jinja2 httplib2 markupsafe

+To install Ansible on Ubuntu you can alternatively run the following.

+    sudo apt-add-repository -y ppa:ansible/ansible
+    sudo apt-get update
+    sudo apt-get install -y ansible

 ## Installation

 When you first download Vlad you will be unable to do anything with it as the system requires the use of a [settings file](settings_file.md).
 There is an example.settings.yml file to get you started.